 Being mobile allows you to increase your customer base so that you can make more money.
-It’s also quite practical, considering you’ll have air conditioning on a warm summer day.
+It’s also quite practical, considering you’ll have the air conditioning on a warm summer day.

 Nonetheless, buying a truck equipped with a freezer or even modifying one can get expensive.
 An inexpensive alternative is by setting up an ice cream stand.
 This can simply be a mobile freezer cart with an umbrella for shade.

-You can park your stand at local events or in high foot traffic areas in your city.
+You can park your stand at local events or in high-foot-traffic areas in your city.
 In addition to selling ice cream, you can also sell cold beverages, like water, to passersby.